VPN Protocols: Which Protocol To Use?

 IKEv2

-Internet Key Exchange version 2 is a VPN protocol based on IPsec technology.
-This standard can also be found on popular business smartphones, such as Blackberries.
+Internet Key Exchange version 2 (IKEv2) is a VPN protocol based on IPsec technology.
+This standard was extremely popular on business smartphones, like Blackberries.

-One major advantage this offers users is the automatic re-establishment of interrupted or disrupted connections, making IKEv2 particularly attractive for mobile devices.
+One major advantage IKEv2 offers is the automatic re-establishment of interrupted or disrupted connections, making it particularly attractive for mobile devices.

 Safest connection method